react-navigation/react-navigation.github.io/versioned_docs/version-8.x/suspense.md

 This fallback is still shown during the initial render, when there is no previously displayed screen to keep visible, or if a component suspends because of a state update that isn't wrapped in a transition.

-This can be useful for [stack navigators](stack-navigator.md), where you'd keep the current screen visible during navigation and [show pending UI on the current screen](#showing-pending-ui-on-the-current-screen).
+This can be useful to keep the current screen visible during navigation in [stack navigators](stack-navigator.md).
+When blocking navigation this way, it's also important to [show pending UI on the current screen](#showing-pending-ui-on-the-current-screen) so it's clear that navigation is in progress.
+Otherwise, the user may not realize that tapping a button did anything.

+Because this boundary wraps the whole navigator, every screen that suspends keeps the current screen visible and blocks navigation until the destination is ready.
+If you'd rather show a loading UI right away for some screens, add a boundary around those screens instead.

-It's not recommended for native tab navigators, where switching tabs by tapping the native tab bar doesn't run as a transition, so the fallback would hide the tab bar if a screen suspends.
+A boundary around the navigator isn't recommended for native tab navigators, where switching tabs by tapping the native tab bar doesn't run as a transition, so the fallback would hide the tab bar if a screen suspends.

 ### Around each screen